dr-armani/smart-constitution/README.md

 > 1.1.
 TG shall consist of 50 Members (hereinafter “Members”).
 > 1.2.
 Initially, the controlling parties shall appoint a trusted neutral entity to select a representative random sample of the population to vote.
 > 1.3.
 Within 14 days of this appointment, the neutral entity shall randomly select 1,200 citizens born in year 2006 or earlier to vote anonymously and elect Members.
 > 1.4.
 During this 14-day period, any person may register as a candidate for Membership.
 > 1.5.
 If, by the end of day 14, at least 100 candidates and 1,200 voters are registered, the campaign period shall start and last for 14 days.
 > 1.6.
 If the minimum thresholds for candidates or voters are not met, the registration period shall be extended in two-week intervals until both thresholds are met.
 Once met, the campaign period shall start and last for 14 days.
 > 1.7.
 On the first day after the 14-day campaign period, voters can vote to elect 50 Members in an open, inclusive and free election.
 > 1.8.
 The election shall last 24 hours and use approval voting, allowing each voter to vote for multiple candidates.
 > 1.9.
 The 50 candidates who received the most votes shall become Members and form the TG.
 > 1.10.
-The Member with the most votes shall serve as the first leader for the first week.
+The Member with the most votes shall serve as the first leader and lead the TG in the first week.
 > 1.11.
 At the end of each week, leadership shall rotate to the next most voted Member.
 In case of a tie, the Member who declared candidacy earliest shall become leader first.
 > 1.12.
 No person may serve as leader more than once or for over one week.
 > 1.13.
 The leader is responsible to coordinate among Members, organize Member meetings and report progress to the public.